risingwavelabs/risingwave-docs/docs/guides/create-sink-kafka.md

 |ssl.endpoint.identification.algorithm | properties.ssl.endpoint.identification.algorithm | str |

 :::note
-Set `properties.ssl.endpoint.identification.algorithm` to `none` to bypass the verification of CA certificates and resolve SSL handshake failure.
++ Set `properties.ssl.endpoint.identification.algorithm` to `none` to bypass the verification of CA certificates and resolve SSL handshake failure.
 This parameter can be set to either `https` or `none`.
 By default, it is `https`.

++ Starting with version 2.0, the default value for `properties.message.timeout.ms` has changed from 5 seconds to **5 minutes**, aligning with the default setting in the [official Kafka library](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md).
 :::

 ## FORMAT and ENCODE options